mvolkmann/blog/src/lua.md

   `string.find(source, target)` or `source:find(target)`
 - uppercase: `string.upper(var)` or `var:upper()`
 - lowercase: `string.lower(var)` or `var:lower()`
-- regular expression matches:
+- pattern matches:
-  `string.match(someString, 'regular-expression')` returns a table of matches?
+  `string.match(someString, 'pattern')` returns a table of matches?

 Some common string operations are not directly supported.
 For example, there are no functions that test whether a string